 #4: Post appetizers on Amazon.

 It’s no secret that the number one spot to sell anything is Amazon.
 Unfortunately, there is lots of competition, and even worse, intellectual theft.
 While the Fulfillment by Amazon program eliminates the need for managing inventory, the fees can add up.
 That said, you can still use Amazon as a way to direct users to your online store.
 Sell one or two products on Amazon, even if you’re selling them at a loss.
 The point is to get people intrigued by what you’re selling, then clicking over to your website to see more.
 Make sure your Amazon postings are optimized to look as professional as possible, with excellent photographs and sales copy.

-If Amazon marketing is something that you’re interested in, we have an amazing partner to refer you to.
+If Amazon account management is something that you’re interested in, we have an amazing partner to refer you to.
 Please contact us and we can make the introduction.

 #5: Attend a trade show…in real life

 With all the hype around digital marketing, you may have forgotten about the good old fashioned way they used to do things in the retail business: networking at trade shows.
 Trade shows still happen all the time, and are the best place for meeting store owners, suppliers, and everyone else you need to know when it comes to marketing and distributing your baby and kid’s products.
 Have a great-looking booth with your products on display, printed catalogs, and business cards, to make a strong impression on the people you meet in person.